kiebel/wp-teachpress/readme.txt

 * Bugfix: Fix bug when student unsubscribes from a course (Thanks to Jean T. )
 * Bugfix: Fix bug in the course overview (frontend)
 = 0.30.2 =
-* Fix a little problem with the version name, sorry for this.
+* Fix a little problem with the version name
 = 0.30.0 =
 * New: Copy function for courses
 * New: Simple CSV-export for enrollments